Species Introduction

 Q: How do I properly acclimatise Zebra Angelfish to my aquarium?

-Acclimatising Zebra Angelfish is crucial for their health.
-Start by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-Then, gradually introduce aquarium water into the bag over the next hour.
-This can be done by adding small amounts of tank water to the bag every 10 minutes.
-After this period, gently transfer the fish into the tank using a net, avoiding adding bag water to your aquarium.
-This method reduces stress and helps prevent shock.
+Acclimatising your Zebra Angelfish is crucial for their health.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+Then, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
+This process helps them adjust to the water chemistry of your tank.
+After acclimatisation, gently transfer the fish into the aquarium using a net to avoid introducing excess transport water.

 ✓ Expert Tip